Mayer Brown: Role in the removal of a Tiananmen Square massacre statue

 In October 2021, Mayer Brown was hired by the University of Hong Kong to help remove a statue memorialising the victims of the 1989 Tiananmen Square protests and massacre from its campus.
-The statue, known as the Pillar of Shame, was on loan from its creator, Danish sculptor Jens Galschiøt had been placed in the campus for more than 20 years.
+The statue, known as the Pillar of Shame, was on loan from its creator, Danish sculptor Jens Galschiøt, and had been on campus for more than 20 years.

-The law firm issued a letter to Hong Kong Alliance, a pro-democracy organization which had erected the statue, requesting that that sculpture be removed.
+The law firm issued a letter to Hong Kong Alliance, the pro-democracy organization which had erected the statue, requesting that the sculpture be removed.
 The request to remove the statue attracted global criticism.
 Danish foreign minister Jeppe Kofod raised the matter with the Chinese government while United States Senator Pat Toomey criticized the removal attempt as an attempt to "rewrite history".
 Galschiøt, the sculpture's creator, compared the law firm's handling to Italian mafia methods and said, "I believe that Mayer Brown is morally and ethically responsible for helping to destroy the only mark of remembrance of the Tiananmen peace plan that exists on Chinese territory."

 In response, the university defended its position by saying that the decision was based on “the latest risk assessment and legal advice”.
 In a statement, Mayer Brown said, "We were asked to provide a specific service on a real estate matter for our long-term client, the University of Hong Kong...
 Our legal advice is not intended as commentary on current or historical events."
 This response prompted the press and activists to draw comparisons with the law firm's reaction following the murder of George Floyd.
-The firm had issued a statement following Floyd's murder in June 2020, that "[a]s members of the legal community, we bear a special and heightened responsibility.
+The firm had issued a statement following Floyd's murder in June 2020, that "as members of the legal community, we bear a special and heightened responsibility.
 We understand that the rule of law requires that everyone, and especially those in power, be held accountable for their actions."

-Two days after the removal deadline set by the law firm, and while the sculpture was still in place despite the deadline had already passed, Mayer Brown confirmed that they would stop representing the university regarding the sculpture removal.
+Two days after the removal deadline set by the law firm, and while the sculpture was still in place despite the deadline having already passed, Mayer Brown confirmed that they would stop representing the university, one of the Mayer Brown legacy firm Johnson Stokes & Master's oldest clients, regarding the sculpture removal.

+The decision to withdraw from representing the university came under heavy fire, with Vice Chairperson of the Chinese People's Political Consultative Conference and former Chief Executive of Hong Kong Leung Chun Ying calling for a China-wide boycott of Mayer Brown.

+On 2 December 2024, Mayer Brown announced its separation from Johnson Stokes & Master, which it had merged with in 2008.
+It was reported that the appearance of US political control, manifested in the Pillar of Shame incident, was a notable cause for the decision to separate.